frappe/erpnext_documentation/user/manual/en/erpnext_integration/woocommerce_integration.md

 ![Woocommerce Set Up](/docs/assets/img/erpnext_integrations/woocommerce-setup.gif)

-**Note:** In the above screenshot and gif, in place of delivery url on woocommerce website, you need to paste the url you will obtain after saving the "Woocommerce Settings" in the "Endpoint" field in your ERPNext instance.
+> **Note:** In the above screenshot and GIF, in place of delivery url on woocommerce website, you need to paste the url you will obtain after saving the "Woocommerce Settings" in the "Endpoint" field in your ERPNext instance.
 Here other URL was pasted as localhost was being used.

-### 1.4 Woocommerce order creation and syncing:
+### 1.4 Woocommerce order creation and syncing

 1. From your Woocommerce website, register yourself as a user on the Account page.
 2. Now Click on Addresses option and provide the required details.
 3. Click on "Shop" option and now available products can be seen.
-4. Add the desired products into the cart and click on "View Cart".
+4. Add the desired products into the cart and click on **View Cart**.
 5. From the cart, once you have added the desired products, you can click on "Proceed to Checkout".
 6. All billing details and Order details can be seen now.
-Once you are ok with it, click on "Place Order" button.
+Once you are ok with it, click on **Place Order** button.
 7. "Order Received" message can been seen indicating that the order has been placed successfully.
 8. Now on your ERPNext instance, check the following Document Types: Customer, Address, Item, Sales Order.
 They will be fetched and created from the webhook data.
 9. In case the orders are not synced, you can check the error in **Home > Settings > Core > Error Log**.